Download PDF

 Open Markets

-As a member of the EU, the Netherlands has 46 preferential trade agreements in force.
-The trade weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-The Netherlands has an additional four country-specific nontariff barriers.
-There is no restrictive screening of foreign investment, and most sectors are open.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
+There is no restrictive screening of foreign investment, and investment in most sectors is not restricted.
 Sensible banking regulations facilitate entrepreneurial growth.